 2. Visit your local library and take some time to read through (or skim through) some of the books on our Book List.
 A fantastic one to start off with is: How To Raise An Amazing Child The Montessori Way by Tim Seldin.

-4. Download all our Free Montessori Materials - there are over 70 printables that will inspire your child.
-Be sure to sign up for our Monthly Newsletter and you'll receive notice of Free materials, Sales, and Discount Coupons.
+3. Download all our Free Montessori Materials - there are over 30 printables to get you started.
+Be sure to sign up for our Monthly Newsletter and you'll receive notice of new free materials, sales, and discount coupons.

 We hope this information helps you get started.
 Best of luck to you and your child on your Montessori journey!